kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 ```

-The `graphqlExpress` function helps to register the route http://localhost:9000/graphql.
+The `graphqlExpress` function helps to register the route `http://localhost:9000/graphql`.
 The ReactJS application can use this endpoint to query data.
-Similarly, the `graphqliExpress` function helps to register the route http://localhost:9000/graphiql.
+Similarly, the `graphqliExpress` function helps to register the route `http://localhost:9000/graphiql`.
 This will be used by the GraphiQL browser client to test the API.

- The complete **server.js** code is given below
+ The complete **server.js** code is as given below

 ```javascript